This is the twenty-sixth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Nevaeh broke the silence first.
 “Nice dress,” she said.
 “You look pretty.”

 “Thanks!”
-I smoothed out the skirt, black with big yellow flowers printed all over it, a sponsored gift from a fan who worked at a novelty vintage boutique in New Orleans.
+I smoothed out the skirt, cream with tiny turquoise polka dots all over it, a gift from a fan who worked at a novelty vintage boutique in New Orleans.
 “It’s sponsored.”
-At the last minute I’d changed out of the white dress, afraid that Nevaeh would see right through my ploy and think me pathetic, desperate.
+I’d changed out of the lavender-field dress at the last minute, afraid that Nevaeh would see right through my ploy and think me pathetic, desperate.

 “Enjoying that influencer life?”